 Candy.
 It makes the world go ‘round.
 Wait, is that the right saying?
-Eh, who cares when it’s obviously the tastiest saying! 😉 It’s just that the fall, a case of the Mondays, and waaaay too much excitement for Halloween has me craving/making/eating LOTS of homemade candy.
+Eh, who cares when it’s obviously the tastiest saying! 😉 It’s just that the fall, a case of the Mondays, and waaaay too much excitement for Halloween has me craving/making/eating LOTS of homemade candy and other goodies.

 Meanwhile, as I see more and more pumpkin recipes, caramel spice yum, and all things fall sprinkled warmly and lovingly around the web, I get to thinking about All Hallow’s Eve.
 Way back when, and even still to this day, my momma’s FAVORITE candy of all time was Almond Joy.
 Even before she took to making sure I trick-or-treated in high school safely.
 But, more on those fun hijinks later. 😉